Impress your friends by knowing the posh name - crux ansata - the ancient Egyptian hieroglyph meaning 'life'

 There are several theories about the origin of this design.
 One suggestion is that the symbol looks like the posts that aligned the banks of the Nile River to indicate the high-water mark of floods.
 Since the floods bring new and fertile soil, this became the symbol of renewed life.

-Another theory to connect this hieroglyph to life, is from the symbolic representation of a sandal's thong with a loop going around the ankle.
-In ancient Egyptian, sandal thong and life had the same pronunciation (homophony).
-Deciding on a hieroglyph for sandal thong was relatively easy; they simply drew what they saw.
-But deciding on something for the less tangible life, was a challenge.
+Another theory is from the symbolic representation of a sandal thong with a loop going around the ankle.
+(The English word 'ankle' is derived from Indo-European 'ank'.)
+In old Egyptian, 'sandal thong' and 'life' had the same pronunciation (homophony).
+Deciding on a hieroglyph for 'sandal thong' was relatively easy; they simply drew what they saw.
+But deciding on something for the less tangible 'life', was a challenge.
 So they used the hieroglyph that had the same sound.
-This occurs frequently in non-phonetic languages and is known as the Rebus Principle.
-(The English word ankle is derived from Indo-European ank.)
+This occurs frequently in non-phonetic languages and known as the Rebus Principle.
+(That's another term you can use to impress your friends.)

-And yet another theory goes that the Ankh symbol is a sketch of the womb, in addition to being a sketch of the sexual union of male and female genitalia.
+And yet another theory to connect this hieroglyph to 'life' goes that the Ankh symbol is a sketch of the womb, in addition to being a sketch of the sexual union of male and female genitalia.
 By extension, we imagine zest, energy, reproduction, regeneration, and immortality.

 For many civilisations using this symbol, the loop represented the sun and it was held by many gods including Atum, the sun-god of Heliopolis.
 The loop is also a perfect symbol that has neither beginning nor end, so it represents the eternal soul.